-The Berlin Blockade was a crucial event during the early years of the Cold War.
-It shaped the geopolitical landscape and had far-reaching effects on the relations between the Soviet Union and the Western powers.
-To understand the Berlin Blockade better, let’s explore a quizlet designed to test your knowledge on this significant event.
+The Berlin Blockade was a crucial event early in the years of the Cold War.
+It helped to give the geopolitical map its shape and had portentous implications for the Soviet Union and the Western powers in their mutual relations.
+So, to help us understand better the Berlin Blockade, we’ll take a quizlet on this event.

 What is the Cold War?

-The Cold War refers to the ideological conflict between the United States and the Soviet Union, which lasted from the end of World War II in 1945 until the early 1990s.
-It was characterized by tensions, proxy wars, and competition for global influence between the two superpowers.
+The Cold War is an ideological conflict between the United States and sights of the Soviet Union from the close of World War II in 1945 to the early 1990s.
+Tensions, proxy wars and global influence competition characterized out two superpowers.

 The Berlin Blockade

-The Berlin Blockade was a Soviet attempt to cut off the Western Allies’ access to West Berlin, which was located within Soviet-occupied East Germany.
-It began in June 1948 and lasted for almost a year.
-The Soviet Union aimed to force the Western powers to abandon West Berlin and concede control to the Soviets.
-However, instead of capitulating, the West responded with the Berlin Airlift.
+The Berlin Blockade was a Soviet attempt to isolate the Western Allies’ (the broadest term for the allies—especially including the British and French involved in the occupation of their zone of Germany) access to West Berlin, which was in the Soviet occupied area of Germany known as East Germany.
+It started in June 1948 and never came to an end.
+The Soviet Union wanted to compel the Western powers to discard West Berlin and permit the Soviets to rule it.
+Instead of capitulating, it was the West which reacted with the Berlin Airlift.

 The Berlin Airlift

-The Berlin Airlift was a massive logistical operation conducted by the United States, the United Kingdom, and other Western countries to supply West Berlin with food, fuel, and other necessities during the blockade.
-From June 1948 to May 1949, a total of around 277,000 flights delivered the essentials to the isolated city, ensuring its survival and boosting the morale of its residents.
+This was a massive logistical operation involving the United States, the United Kingdom amongst others, to supply food, fuel and such to West Berlin during the 1948 blockade.
+All told, from June 1948 to May 1949, a total of about 277,000 flights delivered the essentials to the isolated city and helped them to survive and lift the spirits of its residents.

 The Quizlet

-The quizlet on the Berlin Blockade and the Cold War will test your understanding of this historical event.
+This quizlet on the Berlin Blockade and the Cold War is meant to quiz you on this historical event.
 Here are some sample questions you may encounter:

 Question 1: